 Second Degree Assault | 18-3-203

 Second degree assault is a felony and a so-called crime of violence, which increases the penalties.
-As commonly charged, it is a class 4 felony with a mandatory minimum of 5 years in prison, and a maximum of 16 years.
+As commonly charged, it is a class 4 felony punishable by 5 to 16 years in prison.
 There a variety of ways to commit a second degree assault, but the most common is when a person intends to cause bodily injury, and in fact causes serious bodily injury to another person.
 Unlike third degree assault, the DA must prove an intent to cause bodily injury, and the injury must be serious—the law defines “serious bodily injury” to include things such as a substantial risk of death, a broken bone, any disfigurement, or any lasting impairment to a body function.

 Here are all the ways a person commits second degree assault: